 Blockchain is based on digitally distributed and decentralized public ledger technology.
 This technology trend is ideal for any business operating in the digital world because of transparency and security.
-A blockchain network can help organizations track vital records such as payments, orders, and accounts in real-time.
+A blockchain network can help organizations track vital records such as payments, orders, and accounts in real time.

-Besides, healthcare is one area where blockchain can remove the existing bottlenecks such as data interoperability and security in the financial industry.
+Besides, healthcare is one area where blockchain can remove the existing bottlenecks, such as data interoperability and security in the financial industry.

 There has been a tremendous rise in the new digital applications coming into the market in the last few years.
 However, the number of developers who built these are not rising as fast to match apps’ demand.
 Hence, there is a new demand for low-code and no-code development platforms.

 Both these platforms enable businesses to develop apps without having to depend on hand-coding experts rapidly.
 They translate the flowchart into code, eliminating the need to code an application.
-The main reason this has become one of the widely applied technology trends is that businesses no longer need to adjust according to the software needs, and instead, they tailor software according to their needs.
+The main reason this has become one of the widely applied technology trends is that businesses no longer need to adjust according to the software needs, instead, they tailor software according to their needs.
 So, development teams can build new apps using visual design tools and a drag-and-drop interface.

 It is a fact that not all of these technology trends would help every business equally.
 However, some of these emerging techs may offer a road map for companies to differentiate them from their peers and help them fulfill business objectives in the long run.

-So, businesses must keep themselves abreast with all the happenings in the tech arena.
+So, businesses must keep themselves abreast of all the happenings in the tech arena.
 One never knows which disruptive technology is waiting in the corner to be tapped into and unleashed in the market.

 Quixy Achieves a Hatrick in Gartner Peer Insights VoC Report for LCAP